Associate of Applied Science

 In a recent study conducted by the AARC, seventy-five percent of respiratory care practitioners work in hospitals side-by-side with physicians and nurses as a vital part of the health care team.
 They work in intensive care, the emergency department, medical-surgical floors, and labor and delivery.
 The additional twenty-five percent of practicing therapists work in laboratories, home care settings, skilled nursing facilities, physician offices, in sales, education and research.
 Respiratory therapists are highly motivated individuals.
 They are intelligent, caring, able to employ critical thinking skills, and are willing to grow with the profession.
-You may learn more about the Respiratory Care profession by contacting the AARC at http://www.aarc.org or The Ohio Society for Respiratory Care at http://www.osrc.org.
+You may learn more about the Respiratory Care profession by contacting the AARC or the Ohio Society for Respiratory Care.

 The Respiratory Care program of North Central State College provides the student with a strong background in the use of respiratory equipment, patient assessment, cardiopulmonary anatomy and physiology, and pathophysiology.
 The student receives direct hands-on patient care experience in various hospitals and facilities throughout their clinical education.